runkids/vue-condition-watcher/README.md

   ✔ Sync the state with the query string and initialize off of that and that back/forward/execute work.<br>
   ✔ Keep requests first in — first out.<br>
   ✔ Dependent request before update data. <br/>
+  ✔ Easily manage paged data and customized your pagination hook. <br/>
   ✔ Works for Vue 2 & 3 by the power of [vue-demi](https://github.com/vueuse/vue-demi)

   <img src=".github/vue-conditions-watcher.gif"/>